code-pushup/cli/packages/plugin-typescript/README.md

 🕵️ **Code PushUp plugin for measuring TypeScript quality with compiler diagnostics.** 🔥

-This plugin allows you to **incrementally adopting strict compilation flags in TypeScript projects**.
+This plugin allows you to **incrementally adopt strict compilation flags in TypeScript projects**.
 It analyzes your codebase using the TypeScript compiler to detect potential issues and configuration problems.

 TypeScript compiler diagnostics are mapped to Code PushUp audits in the following way: